oracle/ojdbc-extensions/ojdbc-provider-oci/README.md

 to establish secure TLS connections with an Autonomous Database.
 This is a Resource Provider identified by the name `ojdbc-provider-oci-vault-tls`.

+For example, when connecting to Autonomous Database Serverless with mutual TLS (mTLS), you need to configure the JDBC-thin driver with its client certificate.
+If this certificate is stored in a wallet file (e.g., `cwallet.sso`, `ewallet.p12`, `ewallet.pem`), you may store it in a vault secret in OCI for additional security.
+You can then use this provider that will retrieve the wallet content using the OCI SDK and pass it to the JDBC thin driver.

 - The type parameter must be specified to indicate the wallet format: SSO, PKCS12, or PEM.
 - The password must be provided for wallets that require a password (e.g., PKCS12 or password-protected PEM files).